Kong/ngx_wasm_module/docs/DIRECTIVES.md

 Load a Wasm module from disk.

-- `name` is expected to be unique since it will be used to refer to this module.
+- `name` is expected to be unique since it will be used to refer to this module, it also shouldn't contain any tabs or spaces.
 - `path` must point to a bytecode file whose format is `.wasm` (binary) or `.wat` (text).
 - `config` is an optional configuration string passed to `on_vm_start` when